RyanAngelo/RyanAngelo.github.io/posts/_posts/2019-12-14-finding-file-types.md

 author: Ryan Angelo
 ---

-Found this cool [stackoverflow post](https://stackoverflow.com/questions/1842254/how-can-i-find-all-of-the-distinct-file-extensions-in-a-folder-hierarchy) that describes how to find all of the file types that exist in a directory:
+Ran across this cool [stackoverflow post](https://stackoverflow.com/questions/1842254/how-can-i-find-all-of-the-distinct-file-extensions-in-a-folder-hierarchy) that describes how to find all of the file types that exist in a directory:

 ```find . -type f | perl -ne 'print $1 if m/\.([^.\/]+)$/' | sort -u```